 - Satisfy the School of Education M.Ed.
 Graduation Requirements.

 - Prior to graduation, students must also satisfactorily complete a Special Education Praxis II, related to the student's area of focus, and approved by their advisor.

 Candidates admitted or seeking admission to the M.Ed. in Special Education must receive approval from their advisor prior to taking coursework from another institution intended to satisfy requirements for the program.

 |EDSE A623||Language and Literacy: Best Practices in Assessment and Intervention||3|

 |Research Courses *|

 |EDRS A660||Fundamentals of Research in Education||3|

-Complete a total of 36 credits for the degree.
+A total of 36 credits is required for the degree.